We have an incantation that, uttered when you file the bankruptcy schedules, protects us from certain harm. Or at least awkward admissions. Remember?

 These two magic words have a less effective sibling: Contingent.
 But Contingent isn’t as frequently useful as Disputed and Unliquidated.

-The need for this discussion was triggered by a young lawyer who asked if he should schedule the family members who were suing the debtor for alleged shortcomings in the debtor’s handling of a probate estate.
-Counsel was struggling because his client disputed the merits of the suit.
+The need for this discussion was triggered by a young lawyer from a reputed law firm for probate issues who asked if he should schedule the family members who were suing the debtor for alleged shortcomings in the debtor’s handling of a probate estate.
+What real intention that he meant was lawyers help for estate planning, but counsel was struggling because his client disputed the merits of the suit.

 Disputed and Unliquidated to the rescue.
 Characterizing the claim as Disputed preserves the debtor’s contention that the claim is without merit.
 It may be that the probate claim was liquidated, but maybe not.